Maga-333/FaceMomo/README.md

-# 📸FaceMomo - Soft on Style, Strong on Security
+# 📸 FaceMomo - Soft on Style, Strong on Security

 FaceMomo is a smart face-recognition-based alert system that: